 rhizome [rahy-zohm] noun An insidious, stronger-than-steel root that laughs at your puny shovel and tiny arms and turns all pruning efforts into Saw III.

 Happily, the Bamboo Garden Nursery was like falling down a psychedelic rabbit hole and coming out the other end in China, no acid required.
 They had over 300 varieties of bamboo I couldn’t afford on 20 acres (they’ve been adding to it every year like a botanical episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
-Luckily, they stopped the cart whenever I wanted to bound from my seat and fondle things.
+Luckily, they were willing to stop the cart whenever I wanted to bound from my seat and fondle things.
 I spewed questions.

-This could work, I needed a tiger for my new jungle.
+This could work because I needed a tiger for my new jungle.
 Of course, I had to warn her that said jungle would most likely start out as a discount hair plug of three green stalks in the corner of the backyard.
 Luna understandably rejected this offer.

 (sigh) Back to the cemetery.